STEM camps are designed to educate and entertain elementary and middle school students as they develop social and scientific skills.

-For the safety of our campers, we require photo identification from each parent/guardian every day for every camper.
+For the safety of our campers, we require photo identification from each parent/guardian every day for their camper.
 While we might know you by name and have seen you a dozen times, please do not be offended when we continue to ask for photo identification.

 Whomever comes to pick up a camper must be listed on that camper’s Student Information Packet and must also show photo identification; if he/she is not listed, we will not be able to release the camper to that person’s care.

 Campers are released by a staff member only to those persons authorized by the parent/guardian on the Student Information Packet.
 Anyone checking out a student from camp must sign out the student and show picture identification each day.